au-ts/libmicrokitco/README.md

 void notified(microkit_channel channel) {
 	if (channel == SERVER_CH) {
 		// Result has landed.
-Restore previous context then continue computation.
+Resume computation from where we left off.
 	}
 }
 ```